 Bring Barbara Rubel's Programs to Your Organization: On-Site Training Services: get the same high-quality learning experience that Barbara's keynotes and seminars are famous for.
 As an incredibly motivating expert trainer, your staff walks away with tools and strategies they can implement right away.

-Palette of Grief®: Creatively understand reactions to loss
+Palette of Grief®: a creative way to understand and manage grief reactions

 Start a Sudden-Loss Bereavement Group and Be the Facilitator Training

 Victims Relation Training: managing vicarious trauma while supporting survivors of homicide and victims of crime

 Compassion Fatigue in Judges and Those Working in the Courts

 Who Should Attend: Participants that are interested in learning about coping with life's challenges; managing burnout and compassion fatigue; and building their resilience